Here are the five most important things to know:

 On the other end of the spectrum is using a third-party device (such as a chest strap) to receive heart rate data, rather than using the optical HR sensor built into the tracker.

 Unfortunately, WHOOP doesn’t support external heart rate sensors — a fact that has potential implications on its accuracy during certain types of workouts.
-I’ll briefly touch on these implications later, but recommend you read this article for an in-depth analysis.
+I’ll briefly touch on these implications later, but recommend you read this article on WHOOP’s accuracy for an in-depth analysis.

 Apple Watch supports the use of chest straps in lieu of its own HR sensor, but it doesn’t support HR broadcasting.
 Personally, I’d prefer if WHOOP supported chest straps instead of offering HR broadcasting because I don’t use third-party apps for workout tracking and would get more value out of the better accuracy that chest straps provide for CrossFit workouts.